 Which red wine is an aphrodisiac?

-The kind of wines that Dr. Lake found worked best when the goal was seduction and or foreplay, include earthy Pinots like those from Burgundy and Oregon.
+The kind of wines that Dr. Lake found worked best when the goal was seduction and or foreplay include earthy Pinot Noirs like those from Burgundy and Oregon.
 (Here’s more on Pinot Noir wine regions.)
 Some even have a truffle-like aroma similar to the scent that makes truffle pigs go wild.

 Is white wine an aphrodisiac?

-White wines also offer heart healthy antioxidants but since most of the important antioxidants are found in the skin and seeds of the grapes, and white wines generally spend less time with skin contact than do reds, whites offer less of the heart healthy benefits of reds.
+As for benefits to sex drive and sexual health, white wines also offer heart-healthy antioxidants.
+But most of the important antioxidants are found in the skin and seeds of the grapes.
+And white wines generally spend less time with skin contact than do reds, whites offer less of the heart-healthy benefits of reds.

-This article was first written in 2010 and most recently updated in March 2021.
+This article was first written in 2010 and most recently updated in May 2022.